codigo/basic-infra-setup/bin/README.md

 ### restoreAndCopyBackup.js

-This script combines the functionality of the previous `restoreBackup.js` and `copyFileToRemote.js` scripts.
-It allows for the restoration of backups from S3 to either a local directory or a remote host.
+This script allows for the restoration of backups from S3 to either a local directory or a remote host.
 It:

 - Retrieves a specific backup (or the latest backup) from S3 for a given project.
 - Allows the user to choose between restoring to a local directory or a remote host.